xairy/raw-gadget/README.md

 ## License

 The parts of code in this repository that are derived from the Linux kernel are covered by GPL-2.0.
-Everything else is currently covered by Apache-2.0. `SPDX-License-Identifier` marks the used license in each file.
+Everything else is covered by Apache-2.0. `SPDX-License-Identifier` marks the used license in each file.